 The journal acts not just as way of keeping abreast with the sector, but is also a thoroughly interesting read.

-This journal provides a detailed look at the energy mix in the UK and how legal reform and international policies will affect energy production in the future, with case studies on renewable energy generation initiatives across the UK.
+This journal provides a detailed look at how to provide affordable energy, with security of supply and the minimum possible damage to the environment.
+It examines the energy mix in the UK and how legal reform and international policies will affect energy production in the future.
+It includes case studies on renewable energy generation initiatives across the UK.

 Heritage is a broad discipline that draws together environmental specialists from a significant range of backgrounds.
 Environmental scientists have a significant role to play in preserving, enhancing and interpreting cultural heritage at every scale.
 This issue captures some contemporary debates within the heritage sector and shows how environment and heritage have been historic bedfellows.